Center of Excellence in Minimally Invasive Gynecology

 - Vascular surgeon (or general surgeon with vascular surgery privileges)

-- The facility is also able to identify the following consultative staff:
+- The facility is also able to identify the following consultative staff but they are not required on site within 30 minutes:

 The applicant facility must maintain a full line of equipment and surgical instruments to provide appropriate perioperative care for minimally invasive gynecologic surgery patients.
 Facilities must have documented training for appropriate staff in the safe operation of this equipment.